 If you’re growing your own cannabis supply, then you may have also thought of creating your own breed of weed.
 This is what most growers do after they learn all the ropes and tricks of cultivating good strains.
 But before you can come up with great strains, it’s important to plan.
-Good planning is essential in creating the best strains, and a part of planning is the following factors.
+Good planning is essential in creating the best strains, and a part of planning is the following factors listed below.
 Consider these before you start sowing seeds.

 Choosing Parent Strains